 Penalties for failure to comply with the requirement fall under US federal jurisdiction.
 Penalties can be found in 47 U.S.C.
 Section 503.

 Questions about the compliance requirements for a particular device should be addressed to a TCB with Scope C certification (or other CAB).
 More information on finding Scope C certified testing bodies can be found on the ACTA and FCC websites.
-Questions about a specific technical requirement should be addressed to the standards development organization from which the technical requirement was submitted to the ACTA.
+Questions about a specific technical requirement should be addressed to the Standards Development Organization (SDO) from which the technical requirement was submitted to the ACTA.

 2.4 Description of Terminal Equipment and HAC-Compliant ACS Telephonic CPE Subject to Submission to the ACTA Database

-This is an informative description of terminal equipment and HAC-compliant ACE telephonic CPE subject to submission to the ACTA Database provided to inform the public of the scope of devices subject to the ACTA’s adopted technical criteria and database and is not in any way intended to serve as a qualitative analysis of any device.
+This is an informative description of terminal equipment and HAC-compliant ACS telephonic CPE subject to submission to the ACTA Database provided to inform the public of the scope of devices subject to the ACTA’s adopted technical criteria and database and is not in any way intended to serve as a qualitative analysis of any device.
 The controlling document for determining the need for equipment compliance is the United States Code of Federal Regulations, Title 47, Part 68 (47 C.F.R.
 Part 68).

-TTE
+Telephone Terminal Equipment (TTE)

-For ACTA Part 68 Database purposes, terminal equipment that requires formal Approvals testing for “do not harm” requirements and has provision and requirement for listing in the ACTA Part 68 Database is any communication equipment located on a customer’s premise at the end of a communications link as provided in 47 C.F.R.
-68, used to permit the TE involved to accomplish the provision of telecommunication or information services including but not limited to:
+For ACTA Part 68 Database purposes, terminal equipment that requires formal approvals testing for “do not harm” requirements and has provision and requirement for listing in the ACTA Part 68 Database is any communication equipment located on a customer’s premise at the end of a communications link as provided in 47 C.F.R.
+68, used to permit the TTE involved to accomplish the provision of telecommunication or information services including but not limited to:

 Single-line or Multi-line Telephones;